Tetun people: Traditional dance

 One of the traditional dances of the Tetun ethnic group is the Likurai dance, which is danced by women to welcome guests or fighters returning from war.

 Wedding

-Tetum women who are and have been married traditionally wear tattoos with certain motifs that symbolise their social status.
-Tetum brides and grooms also have traditional clothing equipped with headdresses, fabrics, necklaces, studs, and other jewellery with distinctive patterns and meanings.
+Tetun women who are and have been married traditionally wear tattoos with certain motifs that symbolise their social status.
+Tetun brides and grooms also have traditional clothing equipped with headdresses, fabrics, necklaces, studs, and other jewellery with distinctive patterns and meanings.